 Instead of a series of stages, we might also think of the grieving process as a roller coaster, full of ups and downs, highs and lows.
 Like many roller coasters, the ride tends to be rougher in the beginning, the lows may be deeper and longer.
 The difficult periods should become less intense and shorter as time goes by, but it takes time to work through a loss.
 Even years after a loss, especially at special events such as a family wedding or the birth of a child, we may still experience a strong sense of grief.

 Source: Hospice Foundation of America

-While loss affects people in different ways, many experience the following symptoms when they’re grieving.
-Just remember that almost anything that you experience in the early stages of grief is normal—including feeling like you’re going crazy, feeling like you’re in a bad dream, or questioning your religious beliefs.
+While loss affects people in different ways, many of us experience the following symptoms when we’re grieving.
+Just remember that almost anything that you experience in the early stages of grief is normal—including feeling like you’re going crazy, feeling like you’re in a bad dream, or questioning your religious or spiritual beliefs.

 Shock and disbelief – Right after a loss, it can be hard to accept what happened.
 You may feel numb, have trouble believing that the loss really happened, or even deny the truth.
-If someone you love has died, you may keep expecting him or her to show up, even though you know he or she is gone.
+If someone you love has died, you may keep expecting them to show up, even though you know they’re gone.

 Sadness – Profound sadness is probably the most universally experienced symptom of grief.
 You may have feelings of emptiness, despair, yearning, or deep loneliness.
 You may also cry a lot or feel emotionally unstable.

 Guilt – You may regret or feel guilty about things you did or didn’t say or do.
 You may also feel guilty about certain feelings (e.g. feeling relieved when the person died after a long, difficult illness).
 After a death, you may even feel guilty for not doing something to prevent the death, even if there was nothing more you could have done.